 Introduction to Solar Returns

-The solar return chart is very simple to interpret and it is probably the easiest predictive technique to use.
+The solar returns chart is very simple to interpret and it is probably the easiest predictive technique to use.
 The most important thing to remember about the interpretation of the solar return chart is that it can be treated like a temporary natal.
 If you can interpret a natal chart, then you can interpret a solar return.
-Anything that you use in a natal chart, such as asteroids, can be used in a solar return.
+Anything that you use in a tropical natal chart, such as asteroids, can be used in a solar return.